 Leftover prescription drugs fuel the U.S. opioid crisis at the local, state and national levels.
 Public data, including new government studies and reports in medical literature, shows the U.S. continues to be flooded with opioid prescriptions, with enough prescriptions written each year for half of all Americans to have one.

-Deterra is trusted by drug abuse prevention & drug disposal policy makers
+Deterra is trusted by prevention experts & policy makers

-Protect your citizens from the threat of overdose and the misuse of prescription drugs by providing Deterra Drug Deactivation and Disposal Pouches, Containers and Kits in your community.
-It’s a simple, cost-effective way to save lives and fight addiction.
+Protect your citizens from the threat of overdose and the misuse of prescription drugs by providing Deterra Drug Deactivation and Disposal Pouches in your community.
+It’s a simple, cost-effective way to save lives and prevent misuse.

 Deterra System Frequently Asked Questions (FAQs)